TechOffice/TechOffice-Example/ItTechOfficeSpringExample/README.md

 ## Spring

-In Spring, the object are managed by the SPring IoC container represented by ApplicationContext.
+In Spring, the object are managed by the SPring IoC container represented by **ApplicationContext** (Interface).

 **ClassPathXmlApplicationContext**

 ClassPathXmlApplicationContext is an implementation of ApplicationContext for standalone XML application context.

 ### Annotation Configuration